 **To find the botanical gardens on Google Maps, click here. *

-The age-old question, “Where to eat?”
-Well, the good news is that I’m a foodie and I have some advice!
-I tend to lean toward seafood, so sorry if the recommendations are a little heavy on that, but the places I recommend will try and be varied for all tastes.
+The age-old question, “Where should we eat?”
+Well, the good news is that we’re foodies at Expat Insurance, and boy do we have some advice for you!
+Personally, I tend to lean toward seafood, so sorry if the recommendations are a little heavy on that, but the places I recommend will try and be varied for all tastes.

-**To find Kenten’s on Google Maps, click here. *
+*To find Sai’Ko on Google Maps, click here.

 A trendy rooftop bar with a variety of choices, La Azotea is a staple for locals when they want to go out for a delicious bite and a drink.
 Situated above Pueblo Viejo (which also has delicious, authentic food if you ever need it), Azotea features modern interpretations of Mexican classics.
-For example, their tuna tacos are possibly the best thing to eat in San Miguel.
-Made with tuna tartare in a fried wonton wrapper, they are a staple in my life and worth savoring time and time again.
+Their rock shrimp bowl is particularly good, featuring 200g of rock shrimp fried in a beer batter and then coated in a spicy mayo, it’s amazing.
+It’s definitely a staple of everyone in San Miguel de Allende.

 **NOTE: If you’re heading to La Azotea during the busy season or at peak hours, dress nice.
 They won’t let you in if you look too grubby. *